 This is an alert about your drinking water and a cosmetic dental problem that might affect children under nine years of age.
 At low levels, fluoride can help prevent cavities, but children drinking water containing more than 2 milligrams per liter (mg/L) of fluoride may develop cosmetic discoloration of their permanent teeth (dental fluorosis).
-The drinking water provided by your community water system [insert name of community water system] has a fluoride concentration of [insert value] mg/L.
+The drinking water provided by your community water system North Hunt Special Utility District has a fluoride concentration of 2.5 mg/L.